barneygale/xox/README.rst

     import box

-    box.requires("lxml", "requests >= 1.0")
+    box.activate("lxml", "requests >= 1.0")

 This will create a temporary virtualenv, install packages, and call ``os.exec()`` to replace the current process.
-Each virtualenv is stored in the system's temporary directory and re-used when requirements are met.
+Each virtualenv is stored in a subdirectory of system's temporary directory named ``'box-virtualenvs'`` and re-used when requirements are met.
 No cleanup mechanism is provided - sorry!

 .. _tox: https://tox.readthedocs.io
 .. _nox: https://nox.thea.codes